 By creating the procedures, methods, laws, and awareness as discussed above, consumers may find it more convenient to ride public transportation in very large numbers.

 I cannot let you leave without suggesting several changes that may get the public more into riding city transportation.
 Here is my idea for buses: If you look at the gadget sector of the market; when new gadgets come along, many people jump on these things as if there will be no tomorrow.

 Why not modify buses to incorporate some type of new gadget into it that the paying public can use.
 For example, why not modify a bus to deliver a connection to each seat for either Internet activity, or music, or TV?
 Make it so that people must have their own headgear and device to hear/see it (most people already have some type of compatible device built into their cell phone).

 Now the morning and evening commute is no longer boring.
 Just remember to announce when you have reached a major destination (like, “now arriving downtown”) so that people will not miss their stop.

 Or, how about on the Friday commute home from work, the transit authority could offer a special bus (per route) call the party bus.
 This bus would feature a theme for those that want to ride it.
-The transit authority would not have to do anything special to the bus, no additional fuel would be needed, and yet the transit authority could charge triple the price.
-This “party bus” could run a short excursion to a specific place (not to far of its route), stay their for an hour or two, then drop the people off on the normal route.
+The transit authority would not have to do anything special to the bus, no additional fuel would be needed, yet the transit authority could charge triple the price.
+This “party bus” could run a short excursion to a specific place (not too far from its route), stay there for an hour or two, then drop the people off on the normal route.